adonisjs/v5-docs/content/releases/out-of-preview.md

 </div>

 ## Ace command aliases
 You can now define the aliases for the ace commands inside the `.adonisrc.json` file.
-The goal is help you create short and memorizable aliases.
+The goal is to help you create short and memorizable aliases.

-Following is an example of defining `migrate` alias for the `migration:run` command.
+Following is an example of defining the `migrate` alias for the `migration:run` command.

 ```json
 {